KatieB5/codewars_js_challenges/README.md

 (Also, there is no reason to test for edge cases: the input to your function will always be valid for this kata.)

+### iNeedMoreSpeed

+Write a function that will take in any array and reverse it.

+NOTES:

+- Array should be reversed in place! (no need to return it)
+- Usual builtins have been deactivated.
+Don't count on them.
+- You'll have to do it fast enough, so think about performances

 ## Running the tests